 The Child Care Food Program (CCFP) offers lifetime benefits.
 Proper nutrition during the early years of childhood ensures appropriate development and reduces physical and educational problems later in life.
 The preschool years are when eating patterns and habits are being established that may determine the quality of one’s diet throughout life.
-Children who are in day care with providers participating on the CCFP are given the opportunity of nutrition education by providers who understand their role in shaping attitudes toward the acceptance of nutritious foods.
+Children enrolled with CCFP providers benefit from nutrition education and promote healthy eating habits.

 Congress created the Child Care Food Program in response to the need for sound nutrition for children.
 The ultimate goal of the CCFP is to serve nutritious meals and snacks that meet the minimum daily meal pattern requirements and are appealing to children.
 The meal pattern requirements assure that the meals are well balanced and supply the kinds and amounts of foods that children require to help meet their energy nutrient needs.